STARGAZINGSYS/STARGAZINGSYS/README.md

 - collective name: eddy, albion or orion
 - collective pronouns: he/they/slime + neos (always ask)

+we are usually off tab or afk, so whisper if you wanna chat! depending on the headmate in question we may not respond though

 dni if:
 - if ur on shtwt/edtwt, fakeclaimers, pro/comshippers, racism/zionist/anti-lgbtia, etc.